elliottwalters/Final_Project_ewalters/README.md

 5: Why? many people get price breaks to go to uni.

 6: so why the issue?
 God I hope I find out in the next 5 days or this is a waste of time.

+7: Biggest issues: 1, no call to action or main point for this audience, would be very useful for my target audience.
+2, not sure why this is an issue, looks like either holding to the four year grad rates or people dropping out.

 The original outline did not end upmatching the actual data I found or at least the part that was the most interesting.
 Instead I pivoted topics to start to cover the actual numbers behind student loans